localstack/docs/content/en/user-guide/chaos-engineering/outages-extension/index.md

 ## Getting started

 This guide is designed for users who are new to Outages Extension.
-For this particular example, we'll be using a Terraform configuration file from a [sample application repository](https://github.com/localstack-samples/samples-chaos-engineering/tree/main/extension-outages).
 We'll simulate partial outages by interrupting specific services, such as halting an ECS instance creation or disrupting a database service.
 By closely watching Terraform's responses and the status of AWS resources, you'll learn how Terraform manages these disruptions.

+For this particular example, we'll be using a Terraform configuration file from a [sample application repository](https://github.com/localstack-samples/samples-chaos-engineering/tree/main/extension-outages).
+Clone the repository, and follow the instructions below to get started.

+### Prerequisites

 The general prerequisites for this guide are: